Band Brake

 Details

-A non-directional port associated with the shaft of a rotating drum.
+A non-directional port connected to the shaft of a rotating drum.

 |